 But creating a retirement plan could actually make you feel secure in the event of another economic crisis during your lifetime.
 David Freitag, a financial planning consultant with MassMutual, points to a MassMutual study that found a relationship between happiness and planning.

 “Retirees who expressed the highest levels of satisfaction were also those who took concrete steps to put both their emotional and financial lives in order at least five years before retirement,” he said.

 Not earning enough money is another reason some Americans are ignoring their retirement fund.
 Reconsider if you think you need to meet a certain salary level to start building up your retirement fund.
 All it takes is a small contribution each month and a little bit of interest to grow your nest egg.

 Consider the following example: Let’s say you’re 40 years old, and you don’t have anything saved yet for retirement.
 If you save just $200 a month, earn an annual interest rate of 7% and let your savings compound annually, you’ll save more than $150,000 by the time you retire at age 65.
 That extra $150,000 could be the difference between living a dream retirement and retiring completely broke.

 They Aren’t Matching Employer Contributions

 When employers offer matching retirement contributions, it’s foolish not to take advantage of what is essentially free money.
-According to a 2017 survey by the Betterment for Business, 23 percent of those surveyed reported they weren’t taking full advantage of a 401k match from their employer.
+Research has shown that nearly 30% of people are not taking full advantage of a 401(k) match from their employer.

 Neglecting to take advantage of this benefit means you could be leaving money on the table as every working year goes by.
-All you have to do is be diligent about making your maximum annual contributions to your employer follows suit.
+All you have to do is be diligent about making your maximum annual contributions, so your employer follows suit.

 They Have Student Loan Debt